ZeroOrI/BadTranslationEntertainment/ksc.md

 "No, It's all right.
 I wanted to talk with you as well, Sato-san.
 We didn't go anywhere like that for a long time, did we?"

 "Yes.
-Almost from beginnig of the school, we used to hang out together."
+Almost from beginnig of the school, we use to hang out together."

-Walking a little ahead of Sato I looked back and asked her.
+Walking a little ahead of Sato I looked back to look at her and asked.

 "So that are we going to do?
 It's too early to have a lunch, uh..."